Buying a home with an extension? What you need to check

 What is Permitted Development?

-Permitted development is a term given to works which may technically require planning permission but for which permission is deemed to be granted under a general permitted development order.
+Permitted Development is a term given to works which, although they may technically require planning permission, are deemed to have permission granted under a general permitted development order.

 The exact legislation is detailed in the Town and Country Planning (General Permitted Development) Order 1995 as amended by the Town and Country Planning (General Permitted Development) (Amendment) (No. 2) (England) Order 2008.